evaxwu/Air-Quality-Shiny-App/README.md

 -   [Shiny app](https://hanjimin06.shinyapps.io/furredflies/) is the
     link to our shiny app website

--   We have a README.Rmd and README.md file for each folder.
-These files explain the structure of the repository.
-The README files in the main directory will include our write-up.
+-   All folders have a README.Rmd and README.md file that describe the content of the folder.